kyaiooiayk/Kaggle-Competitions-Analysis/README.md

 ## Installing Kaggle API
 - With pip: `pip install kaggle`
 - [How to resolve kaggle.json not found](https://github.com/Kaggle/kaggle-api/issues/15).
 Generally you should get this file first from our homepage www.kaggle.com -> Your Account -> Create New API token.
 This will download a ready-to-go JSON file to place in you `[user-home]/.kaggle` folder.
-If there is no `.kaggle` folder yet, please create it first, however it highly likely that the folder is already there!
+If there is no `.kaggle` folder yet, please create it first, however it is highly likely that the folder is already there, especially if you tried early this: `kaggle competitions download -c competition_name`.

 ## Kaggle API
 You have two options to send over your submission: 1) directly from a Kaggle kernel or by their API.
 The last one is the one I prefer.
 I'd like to do all the wrangling and modelling on my set up and then send my submission file directly.